mmistakes/minimal-mistakes/_posts/2019-01-10-cross-micro-services-authentication-Azure-B2C.md

               });
 ```

-where you are telling "dear middlewhere, please do not validate Audience on each call" :-)
+where you are telling "dear middleware, please do not validate Audience on each call" :-)

 (*) Validation of the audience, mitigates forwarding attacks.
 For example, a site that receives a token, could not replay it to another side.